 Also known as on-site panels or interpretation boards, noticeboards describing the project should be displayed in strategic places accessible to the public.

 The LIFE logo should always appear on them.
-For actions taking place in Natura 2000 sites or with the objective of improving the integrity of the Natura 2000 network, the Natura 2000 logo should also appear.
+For projects which take place in Natura 2000 sites or promote the Natura 2000 network, the Natura 2000 logo should also appear.

 LIFE & Natura 2000 logos